 Two of the three tracks have a clinical emphasis.
-They feature, in addition to the six advanced courses common across all three tracks, three courses whose goal is development of assessment and intervention skills.
+They feature, in addition to the six advanced courses common across all three tracks, three courses devoted to development of assessment and intervention skills.
 This additional coursework allows students to begin developing professional-level clinical skills that are useful in either clinical psychology doctoral programs or in jobs in mental health or human services settings.
 Both clinical tracks are based on the scientist-practitioner model, which holds that:

 The Department of Psychology is a member of both the Council of Graduate Departments of Psychology and the Council of Applied Master's Programs in Psychology (CAMPP).
 CAMPP is a nationally recognized governing body representing applied master's-level programs in psychology.
 The Clinical track with Applied Emphasis meets CAMPP standards of training, formulated at the 1990 National Conference on Applied Master's Training in Psychology.

-This track is predicated upon the premise that students should demonstrate competence in the following areas (while competence in a given area below may be established on the basis of undergraduate course work and/or experience, the program includes a minimum of 48 credits of graduate course work):
+Our clinical tracks are predicated upon the premise that students should demonstrate competence in the following areas (while competence in a given area below may be established on the basis of undergraduate course work and/or experience, the clinical applied program includes a minimum of 48 credits of graduate course work):

 None of the program’s tracks purports to train students as clinical psychologists, which in New York requires a PhD for state licensure.
 Nor are graduates of the program eligible for New York State credentialing as licensed Mental Health Counselors, Marriage and Family Therapists, Creative Arts Therapists, or Psychoanalysts.
+MA psychology graduates cannot practice independently in the private sector in New York State, but some states (e.g., North Carolina) now allow licensure for MA graduates of psychology programs.
 The program also recognizes that any clinical work performed by our graduates should be conducted under the direction and supervision of a licensed clinician.